 There are many other proteins apart from pea that you may want to use, or at least alternate with, and it really is a good idea to rotate them so you get a good array of ALL the amino acids.
 You could even think about buying a blend as they often have the advantage of added green superfoods, probiotics and digestive enzymes to aid digestion and absorption.

 It is always a good idea, as with anything in life, to keep things varied and balanced.
-Don’t use the same protein powder be it pea or any other, on a continual basis over a long period of time.
+Don’t use the same protein powder (be it pea or any other) on a continual basis, or over a long period of time.
 The body works best with variation as it means a better array of nutrients – another reason why it’s good to buy a pre-made blend, OR blend your own.

 Here is a list of some of the highest quality and best reviewed protein powders available on the market today; believe me I’ve looked in-depth!
 I went through hundred of reviews on Amazon to source the best quality and the best tasting, which can be a big factor for some people.
 You should take your time to pick something that will work well for you and your own particular situation and needs.
-They are all different:Some are especially for muscle builders, some for weight loss, and some are meal replacements in themselves.
+They are all different and some are especially for muscle builders, some for weight loss, some are meal replacements in themselves.

-Thanks for reading today!
-If you need any more advice on which protein powder would be best for you, then please ask any questions in the section below this thread.
-I am available to help you out if you need it and will get back to you as soon as I can.
+Thanks for reading this post from Zestforever today!
+If you need any more advice on which protein powder would be best for you then please ask any questions in the comments section.